How To Conduct A Home Water Audit: Finding And Fixing Leaks

 Adopt Water-Smart Practices

-Changing the way you use water in your home can make a big impact.
-Take shorter showers, only run dishwashers and washing machines with full loads, and fix leaks promptly.
+Take shorter showers, run full loads, and fix leaks promptly.

 Reviewing and Acting on Audit Findings